heistp/antler/README.md

 stream, saved non-destructively, and processed in a report pipeline to produce the output.
 Partial test runs allow re-running only some tests, while hard linking results from prior runs so a complete result tree is always available.
-Result may be published using an internal, embedded web server.
+Results may be published using an internal, embedded web server.
 Finally, all of the configuration is done using [CUE](https://cuelang.org/), a data language that helps avoid config mistakes and duplication.